T

 Destination-specific money tips

-• Tipping is not mandatory, but rounding up the bill or leaving 5-10% for exceptional service is appreciated.
+• Tipping is not mandatory but is appreciated for good service.
+Rounding up the bill or leaving 5-10% for exceptional service is customary.